 It is also effortless to overeat when you are bored.
 During your grieving process, there will be the day, and even weeks, where you won’t want to go out to be around people.
 This can be dangerous as you can quickly become bored and be tempted to snack.
 This new habit of snacking can soon turn into full-on grief eating especially if food is easily accessible to you.
 Create new patterns and go for a walk, journal, and meet with your support network instead because it can help you work through your grief more easily.

 Grief eating can bring unconscious pleasures to our brains because our brain releases dopamine or the ‘feel good’ chemical when we eat.
 This can cause you to unconsciously seek out and find pleasure in food, especially foods that are high in sugar and fats.
 Grief eating replaces those terrible feelings of loneliness and loss without any effort or mindfulness.
 Thus, it is vital that we become fully aware of the eating habits we have and practice on focusing on the foods we eat.
 This way, you can then teach your mind to learn that although there is a pleasure from eating, this good feeling you have does not replace the loss you are grieving through.

 How Can You Stop Grief Eating and Choose Alternatives Instead?

 If you are genuinely struggling with grief eating, don’t be afraid to get help and get around a support network that can lead you to make better choices.
 At the end of the day, don’t be too harsh on yourself.
 Being conscious about your eating habits during your grief journey does not mean that you need to deprive yourself of the simple pleasures that can bring you joy.
 The key is to understand the boundaries you need to build around food and grieving.
-If you don’t know where to begin, why not start with contacting our Houston counselor at the Grief Recovery Center for more info today?
+If you don’t know where to begin, why not start with contacting our counselor at the Grief Recovery Center in Houston, TX for more info today?